Christian Walker Player Props: Diamondbacks vs. Brewers

-On Tuesday, Christian Walker (.775 slugging percentage in past 10 games, including three home runs) and the Arizona Diamondbacks face the Milwaukee Brewers, whose starting pitcher will be Colin Rea.
-First pitch is at 8:10 PM ET.
+The Arizona Diamondbacks, including Christian Walker (.400 batting average in his past 10 games), battle starter Julio Teheran and the Milwaukee Brewers at American Family Field, Wednesday at 2:10 PM ET.

-He racked up two hits (going 2-for-5 with a double and an RBI) in his most recent game against the Brewers.
+He had a one-hit performance in his most recent game (1-for-4) against the Brewers.

 Christian Walker Game Info & Props vs. the Brewers